First, allow me to give a definition of what a Beta Reader is:

 So, with all that being said… would I ever use beta readers again?

 The feedback was super helpful.
-It let me know a lot of what I was hoping to portray in the novel was being perceived accurately and there were only a couple of areas that could use a little sprucing up.
-It helped me complete a final round of revisions right before starting the agent query process that made me feel a bit more confident in my work after having several other pairs of eyes take a look at it.
+It let me know a lot of what I was hoping to portray in the novel was being perceived accurately and there were only a couple areas that could use a little sprucing up.
+It helped me complete a final round of revisions right before starting my query process that made me feel a bit more confident in my work after having several other pairs of eyes take a look at it.

 However, I would have liked for more people to actually finish the complete process for me so I could’ve collected more feedback than I was able to.
 So, if I were to try beta readers again, I might utilize the resources I came across and hit an online forum in which I can find complete strangers with credible references to do the reading.
 And perhaps I would try to give them longer than a month to read the book, increasing the chance of them getting the job done.